 Dr. Paul Clayton is a world-leading clinical pharmacologist and pharmaco-nutritionist obsessed with food, nutrition and health.
 He is also LYMA’s Director of Science and a leading authority on immunity and inflammation, as well as how both impact the ageing process.

 Are you ageing before your time?
-Some common signs that you’re aging too quickly include thinning hair and skin, brittle nails, the development of fine lines and wrinkles, the emergence of sunspots, frequent fractures or bone breakage, and impaired focus, concentration and memory.
+Some common signs that you’re ageing too quickly include thinning hair and skin, brittle nails, the development of fine lines and wrinkles, the emergence of sunspots, frequent fractures or bone breakage, and impaired focus, concentration and memory.

 Did you know that chronological age and biological age are not, in fact, the same?
 Dr. Paul Clayton has spent his time in recent years researching, writing and presenting on the subject of cellular ageing and he is not alone in his conclusion that some people age faster than others and, often, premature ageing is a result of inflammaging.

 What is inflammaging?
 Why do some people age more quickly than others?
 What causes a person to succumb to premature ageing?
 Is biological age innate and inevitable, or can it be hacked and its set point changed over the course of a person’s life?

 Dr. Paul Clayton: Ageing is chaotic.
 The machinery of a single cell is incredibly complicated, and the workings of the various anatomical and physiological systems even more so.
 There do appear to be, however, a small set of drivers that have a notable impact on ageing.
 These include decreasing telomere length, changing patterns of DNA methylation, reduced expression of RNA splicing factors, and mitochondrial obsolescence.
 This all sounds very technical, but really it just comes down to cells breaking down over time.